i-contemplator/share-a-ride-api/README.md

 ```
 sudo vim /etc/systemd/system/tomcat.service
 ```
-* Paste this in that file and add your "JAVA_HOME" value you got before.
+* Paste this in that file and add "JAVA_HOME" value that we got before.
 Save the file.
 ```
 [Unit]
 Description=Apache Tomcat Web Application Container